backtime92/CRAFT-Reimplementation/README.md

 # CRAFT-Reimplementation
 # Note：This is not the final version code.
 I am busy with other things now.
 I will refine the code and train again.
 Maybe I can finish this work at 11.20.
 Sorry for the faulty code.
 If you have any problems, please comment.
 Or you can join us weChat group.
-I will give the QR code.
+The QR code at the bottom of page.

 ## Reimplementation：Character Region Awareness for Text Detection Reimplementation based on Pytorch